 That’s what scars do.
 They’re markers of historic moments in our lives.
 Precise to the very second when the event of the scars happened.

 Maybe that’s why people say, in an accident everything moves in slow motion.
-You become extraordinarily aware of more detail than usual.
+You become keenly aware of more detail than usual.

 As I was rolling the wooden disc back towards the Intro Tech workshop that day, as other students walked by without paying me any mind, as the wind whizzed by my ears and the sun burnt gently, I remember being lost in the moment.